-We are developing research collaborations with the Neurelec company in Sophia Antipolis (subsidiary of Oticon Medical) and with the leading EEG software company BESA based in Munich.
-We collaborate with Nice University Hospital on the usage of BCI-based communication for ALS $^{\rm 0}$ patients.
+We develop a research collaboration with the eemagine/ANT-Neuro company.
+We collaborate with Nice University Hospital on the usage of BCI-based communication for ALS0 patients.

 0Nice University Hospital hosts a regional reference center for patients suffering from Amyotrophic Lateral Sclerosis